-We utilize Global Mapper GIS for much of the work that we do.
-We also utilize AutoCAD Civil 3D, Hec-HMS, Hec-Ras and a host of other software packages to get the job done.
+We utilize Global Mapper GIS which is augmented by our in-house software which has been in constant development since 1987.
+We also utilize AutoCAD Civil 3D, Hec-HMS, Hec-RAS and a host of other software packages to get the job done.

 Much of the information we utilize is provided by local, state and federal government agencies.
 We thought it would be useful to provide a list of map servers and other sources of essential geographic information which we commonly utilize in addition to field-surveyed information provided by land surveyors.